Owl's Nest farm is 100% woman-owned!

 Owl's Nest Farm started in 2016.
 When Liz's former CSA farmer, Kristin from Radix Farm, decided to sell her farm operation, Liz jumped at the chance to take over caring for the land and growing good food for great people in DC.

 Sara grew up in a small town in Pennsylvania surrounded on every side by farm land.
 They worked here in DC at the Arcadia Center for Sustainable Food and Agriculture as their 2017 Farm Education Assistant, teaching K-6th graders in the DMV about topics from pollination to local planting and harvesting, and maintaining the Hilltop Farm.
 They have also been a part of Chaia – a woman-owned, seasonal vegetarian, taco shop – for the past three years as a worker in farmer’s markets and Assistant General Manager in their brick and mortar store.

-When they don’t have their hands covered in soil, Sara is a community organizer for DC Fair Food - standing in solidarity with the Coalition of Immokalee Workers - and is a part of the national Steering Committee for the Wendy’s Boycott.
-Since moving to DC five years ago, they have been in a state of awe at the beauty and resilience of the local food and food justice world being created here.
-Dedicated always to creating community with those around them, warmth, and good food, Sara is excited to join the Owl’s Nest Farm family for the 2018 growing season.
+When they don’t have their hands covered in soil, Sara is a community organizer for DC Fair Food - standing in solidarity with the Coalition of Immokalee Workers where they were a part of the national Steering Committee for the Wendy’s Boycott in 2017.
+Since moving to DC six years ago, they have been in a state of awe at the beauty and resilience of the local food and food justice world being created here.
+They're excited about being a part of the magic that happens at Owl's Nest for a second year in 2019.